 Packed with Flavor: Stuffed with bold spices, savory beef, and melty cheese for a dish everyone will go crazy for.

-Versatile: You can make it spicier, pack it with veggies, or top it with your favorite garnishes.
+Flexible: You can amp up the spice level, load it with optional vegetables or finish with your favorite garnishes.

 Key Ingredients:

-Each ingredient here contributes to the flavor and texture of this comforting casserole.
+Every one of the ingredients here adds to both the flavor and the texture of this comforting casserole.
 Here’s what to keep in mind:

-Ground Beef: Use lean ground beef (80-90%) to cut out on a lot of the grease.
-You could use ground turkey or chicken if preferred.
+Ground Beef: For the ground beef, go with lean (80–90%) to eliminate a lot of the grease.
+You can use ground turkey or chicken if you’d rather.

-Taco Seasoning: I used a taco seasoning packet, which has all the spices you need, but you can also make your own with chili powder, cumin, paprika and oregano.
+Taco Seasoning: I used a taco seasoning packet, which has all the spices you’d key in your query, but you can also make your own, with chili powder, cumin, paprika and oregano.

-Long-Grain White Rice: Long-grain white rice fluffs up well and takes on the flavors beautifully.
+Long Grain White Rice: Long grain white rice fluffs up well and absorbs the flavors well.
 For brown rice, use longer cooking times and add more liquid as necessary.

 Beef Broth: Adds to the savory flavor, but chicken or vegetable broth is fine in a pinch.